 We must believe that this is simply thoughtlessness and not intent.
 But it is well to think of its meaning to everyone.

 Mother stops for a minute’s conversation with Janet’s nursery teacher.
-Since Janet is the one thing they have in common, the talk inevitably swings to Janet, no matter where it began.
-Mother, wanting to be friendly and give the teacher evidence of her approval and support says, “ I really don’t understand how you get her to drink juice at nursery school.
+Since Janet is the one thing they have in common, the talk inevitably swings to Janet, no matter where it begins.
+Mother, wanting to be friendly and give the teacher evidence of her approval and support, says, “I don’t understand how you get her to drink juice at nursery school.
 She spits it out at home.”

 …And if you happen to be in a position to see Janet’s face, you see the flicker of a satisfied smile on her face at this confession of Mother’s helplessness.

 We would not suggest, of course, that adults should not talk together about children—their own and other people’s.
 This is part of adult responsibility, especially that of parents and teachers who share in the guidance and teaching of children.
 But we do suggest that much of what is said about children in their presence borders on gossip and is destructive to morale.
-Often the adult uses the device of talking about a child’s problems and difficulties in an effort to teach a lesson obliquely.
+Often, the adult uses the device of talking about a child’s problems and difficulties to teach a lesson obliquely.
 And the child knows this.
 He readily gets the slant of the conversation and discovers that it is directed to him, although his actual physical presence is ignored.

 Please Note